|The Old Barn||Self Catering||Flexible||2||4||2|

 |Unique benefits of property||We are a short walk from the village and have views over a lake and rolling countryside.|

-This rural area is made up of rolling hills of La Dordogne with beautiful rivers, forests and chateaux to visit.
+This rural area of La Dordogne has beautiful rivers, forests and chateaux to visit.
 Try canoeing down the river at Brantôme to the historic village of Bourdeilles followed by a tour of the Chateau.
-Canoes can be hired at Brantôme and at Corgnac sur l'lisle (just outside of Thiviers).
+Canoes can be hired at Brantôme and at Corgnac sur l'lisle.
 Also on the River Vézère and Dordogne.

 Enjoy a day on the beach just outside Thiviers where there is a lake with white sand beach for swimming and lifeguard facilities.
 It has free access a snack bar and good parking.
 (We have some beach towels)

 In the village centre of St Jean de Cole you can paddle in the river , play tennis or table tennis (we have equipment) and enjoy a drink or meal at one of the bars or restaurants next to the Chateau and church.
 In Summer, various activities are organised by the local Tourist office for both children and adults.

 Walking and cycling opportunities abound.
 The Voie Verte is a 17km stretch of converted 19thC railway line that links Saint-Pardoux-la-Rivière to Thiviers via Milhac-de-Nontron and Saint-Jean-de-Côle.
 It’s great for summer cycling as it’s well shaded by oaks, pines and acacias.
-Dordogne Cycle Hire provides a range of bikes and associated equipment for the whole family which can be delivered to you here.
-Best to contact them in advance www.dordognecyclehire.com English is spoken.
+There are Cycle Hire companies locally.

-For a family day out try the adventure park at Bussiere Galant (approx 15 minutes away) with, apart from the obstacle course, a recreational lake, velo rail, tennis courts and mini-golf.
+Try the adventure park at Bussiere Galant (approx 30 minutes away) with, apart from the obstacle course, a recreational lake, velo rail, tennis courts and mini-golf.

 Saturday is market day in Thiviers (also Tuesday in summer).
 There are also various other shops and 3 supermarkets for buying fresh food to prepare at the Old Farmhouse and Barn.